poanchen/poanchen.github.io/_posts/2017-10-31-Installing-Marsyas-with-Python-bindings-on-Ubuntu-14.04.3-LTS-64-bits.md

 If everything worked, you will hear a sine wave playing in your speakers.

 Now, we are ready to get the Python/SWIG bindings going.
-Please download and install these packages using these commands if you have not done so already.
+Please download and install these packages using these commands if you have not done so already.&nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2017/10/31/Installing-Marsyas-with-Python-bindings-on-Ubuntu-14.04.3-LTS-64-bits/commands.sh" target="_blank">source code</a>
 <pre>
   <code class="bash">
     sudo apt install swig